jafingerhut/classbench/parameter_files/README.md

 # Syntax of ClassBench parameter files

-Note: These notes were written by Andy Fingerhut.
+Note: These notes were written by Andy Fingerhut in 2023-2024.
 I did not create this file format.
 Instead, I am learning about it from these sources:

-+ the `db_generator` program source code
++ the `db_generator` program source code, plus the file `db_generator/README` (I wrote most of these notes before discovering the latter file)
 + the example parameter files in this directory
 + the ClassBench technical report, below (especially Section 4 "Parameter Files")

-After writing these notes I then found the file db_generator/README, written by the ClassBench authors.
-See there, too.

 ```
 @Techreport{TT2004a,